simiyub/learn-fullstack/README.md

 This will develop as we go along

-We the github workflow as our branching strategy here with main > release > integration and feature branches.
+We use the github workflow as our branching strategy here with main > release > integration and feature branches.